 The graduate student-faculty adviser relationship should be guided by norms of fairness and professionalism.
 Both faculty and graduate students should avoid relationships that conflict with their respective roles and duties at Caltech.
-Both are bound by the prevailing policies prohibiting discrimination and harassment (Pages 68-80 and 84-99).
+Both are bound by the prevailing policies prohibiting discrimination and harassment (Pages 70-72 and 93-103).
 Concerns relating to academic or work situations should be raised promptly between the persons directly involved, and handled informally if possible.
 Both students and advisers have the responsibility to raise and address concerns and conflicts promptly, honestly, and in a manner that conforms with academic integrity and professionalism.
 Caltech policy requires that students' concerns be addressed fairly and promptly, and prohibits retaliation or discrimination against students for appropriately voicing or raising a concern.

 If a problem remains unresolved or if direct discussion is not possible, a student can seek assistance from division officers (e.g., option representatives) or the graduate deans.
 At any time, a student may request that discussions remain confidential.
-For more details about sources of assistance, consult the graduate option regulations (pages 304 to 383) and the Student Problem Resolution Process (page 49).
+For more details about sources of assistance, consult the graduate option regulations (starting on page 311) and the Student Problem Resolution Process (page 51).